Still stuck? Ask a question about French grammar

 How to say 'I', 'I am ...ing' in French

-In English, a person uses I with a verb to indicate an action that they are carrying out.
-To describe an action they're carrying out at the time of speaking or at a particular time (as opposed to something they do in general), they'll often use a form of the verb ending in -ing:
+In English, you use "I" with a verb to indicate an action that you are carrying out.
+But usually, to describe an action you're carrying out at the time of speaking or at a particular time (as opposed to something you do in general), you don't usually use a "simple" verb.
+Instead, you usually use a form of the verb ending in -ing.
+For example:

 I work hard